-For the Advanced Adventure Rider we offer a 4 days / 3 nights - more off-road oriented - tour with Honda Dualsport bikes through the mountain forests and to beautiful uninhabited beaches.
+For the Advanced Adventure Rider we offer a 4 days / 3 nights - more off-road oriented - tour with Honda or Suzuki Dualsport bikes through the mountain forests and to beautiful uninhabited beaches.
 This tour includes roads/tracks that often include sand, gravel, rocks and/or dirt, as well as very steep terrain.
 You must know how to ride the bike under these conditions.
 It's a mix of off-road and on-road riding.

 Please note: We want to ride in a relaxed environment and not race.
 Our mission at Bike-Mexico is for everyone to enjoy the ride at a comfortable pace and insure a stress-free experience.
 This allows everyone to enjoy and truly take in this beautiful country.
 We focus and always insure there is enough time to stop, enjoy the scenery and take some memorable pictures or videos.